 Damn them.
 He’s not worth even the salt in them.
 Besides, someone needs to be strong for mother right?
 Even though, I’m trying to convince myself that he deserves to be hated, I can’t hate the man who drove all night from Cape Coast to Accra to see me sing in church.
 I remember how he took us to the restaurant beside the filling station to celebrate “his daughter’s first grand performance”.
 Now it’s just a memory.
 It’s amazing how people change.
 Hm.

 As for the other woman, she’s done well.
 And my baby stepbrothers, I guess it’s not their fault.
 Maame Nyarkoa must be way better than mother in everything.
 I wonder how it feels to have your boss marry your husband and give him double the son you couldn’t give him.
 Twins.
-So, to all the promises Kwabena Agyemang Boateng couldn’t keep, I hope to hear you in the breeze the next time I visit the beach to write.
+So, to all the promises Kwabena Agyemang Boateng couldn’t keep, I hope you wake him up every morning with nightmares of the family he abandoned.

 Since I had amazing feedback from my first story which is here (if you haven’t read it), I’ve decided to continue with this one.
 I hope this is as good as the previous one or even better.
 Let me know what you think.